msambridge/waveform-ot/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-The current package demonstrates the following calculations:

-- Computation of time series *Fingerprints* as a 2D density field representation of a time series suitable for use with Optimal Transport;
-- Computation of 1D time and amplitude marginals from the 2D density field;
-- Calculation of Wasserstein distances between observed and predicted  time and amplitude marginals using formulae in Sambridge et al. (2022);
-- Calculation of derivatives of Wasserstein distances with respect to time series amplitudes;
-- Optimal Transport calculations for a set of point masses in 1D;
-- Optimisation of Wasserstein misfits to fit noisy Double Ricker wavelets as a function of three parameters;
-- Optimisation of Wasserstein misfits to fit noisy seismic displacement waveforms (produced by package [pyprop8](https://github.com/valentineap/pyprop8)) based on a 1D seismic velocity model.
+The current package demonstrates python software to calculate Wasserstein distances between 1D oscillatory time series, as well as the derivatives of those misfit measures with respect to the amplitude and origin time of the time series.

 ## Package contents